edgexfoundry/edgex-docs/docs_src/microservices/support/scheduler/Purpose.md

 ![image](EdgeX_SupportingServicesScheduling.png)

-The support cron scheduler microservice provides a mechanism that can kick off operations in any EdgeX service.
+The Support Scheduler microservice provides a mechanism that can kick off operations in any EdgeX service.

 At a configuration specified time or a crontab expression scheduled time, the service calls on any EdgeX service via REST, EdgeX Message Bus, or Device Control to trigger an operation.